 The Company classifies deposits in banks, money market funds and cash invested temporarily in various instruments with maturities of three months or less at the time of purchase as cash and cash equivalents.
-At December 31, 2020, cash and cash equivalents includes cash on deposit at commercial banks and a money market fund that invests in U.S. Government securities.
-At December 31, 2019, cash consisted of cash on deposit at commercial banks.
+At December 31, 2021 and 2020, cash and cash equivalents includes cash on deposit at commercial banks and a money market fund that invests in U.S. Government securities.